artificially-ai/icecast_scraper/README.md

 - sudo easy_install pip

-You are now goot to go.
+You are now good to go.